top of page

 The Hampton's, New York

-Not much to say, but I went to school.
-I do remember being completely pissed off in middle school in the 1970's that I was forced to take home economic classes (cooking, sewing, & child rearing) and was not allowed to take shop classes (building things).
+Not much to say.
+I went to school and yearned to be outside.
+I remember being completely pissed off in middle school in the 70's that I was forced to take home economic classes (cooking, sewing, & child rearing) and was not allowed to take shop classes (building things).
 I was a complete tomboy.

 Graduated High School